drand/drand/README.md

 protocol will wait.
 If there are some failed nodes during the DKG, then the DKG will finish only after the given timeout.
 The default value is set to 10s (see
 [`core/constants.go`](https://github.com/dedis/drand/blob/master/core/constants.go) file).

-During the DKG, it is possible for a participant to inject their own entropy source into the creation of their secret.
-To do such, their random data must be provided in the DKG command by using the flag `source` like:
+**Custom entropy source**: By default drand takes its entropy for the setup phase from the OS's entropy source (`/dev/urandom` on unix systems).
+However, it is possible for a participant to inject their own entropy source into the creation of their secret.
+To do so, one must have an executable that produces random data when called and pass the name of that executable to drand:
 ```
 drand share <group-file> --source <entropy-exec>
 ```
-where `<entropy-exec>` is the path to the executable which produces the user's random data.
+where `<entropy-exec>` is the path to the executable which produces the user's random data on stdout.

 As a precaution, the user's randomness is mixed by default with `crypto/rand` to create a random stream.
 In order to introduce reproducibility, the flag `user-source-only` can be set to impose that only the user-specified entropy source is used.
 Its use should be limited to testing.
 ```